Quokka-based understanding of outflows (QED) -- IV. Limitations of H$\alpha$ as an outflow diagnostic: Discussion

 \subsection{Implications for the interpretation of observations}

-As discussed in \autoref{Sec:intro}, many \halpha-based outflow studies convert broad component luminosity to outflow rate assuming typical electron densities $n_e\!\sim\!80$–$400~{\rm cm^{-3}}$ \citep{newman12,genzel14,fiore17,reichardtchu22}.
+As discussed in \autoref{Sec:intro}, many \halpha-based outflow studies convert broad component luminosity to outflow rate assuming typical electron densities $n_e\!\sim\!80$–$400~{\rm cm^{-3}}$ \citep{newman12,genzel14,fiore17,reichardtchu22,reichardtchu25}.
 In some cases these densities (and the corresponding length scales, which are equally important but less-often discussed) are derived from density estimators such as [\ion{S}{ii}], while in others they are simply assumed values.
 For example, \citet{reichardtchu22} derive pixel-by-pixel mass outflow rates assuming $n_e \simeq 380$ cm$^{-3}$, which is an average over a sample of galaxies that spans two orders of magnitude variation in inferred mass outflow rate \citep{Schreiber+19}.
 However, our findings suggest that assuming a constant $n_e$ for galaxies that span a large range of outflow properties is problematic because we find that the effective electron column $N_e\propto \Sigma_{\rm H\alpha}^{0.54}$, so $N_e$ co-varies with outflow strength.
 Such systematic trends introduce a bias in the inferred scaling of outflow rate with other galaxy properties.
 In particular, adopting a single canonical $N_e$ tends to overestimate the steepness of variation of outflow rate with other galaxy properties.
-Thus for example \citet{reichardtchu22} report $\dot{\Sigma}_\mathrm{out} \propto \dot{\Sigma}_\mathrm{SFR}^{1.07}$, where $\dot{\Sigma}_\mathrm{SFR}$ is the star formation rate per unit area, but this is based on converting H$\alpha$ to outflow rate using fixed $N_e$; our finding that outflow rate only varies as $\Sigma_{\rm H\alpha,broad}^{0.47}$ suggests that true relation is significantly flatter, closer to $\dot{\Sigma}_\mathrm{out} \propto \dot{\Sigma}_\mathrm{SFR}^{0.5}$.
+Thus for example \citet{reichardtchu25} report $\dot{\Sigma}_\mathrm{out} \propto \dot{\Sigma}_\mathrm{SFR}^{1.08}$, where $\dot{\Sigma}_\mathrm{SFR}$ is the star formation rate per unit area, but this is based on converting H$\alpha$ to outflow rate using fixed $N_e$.
+If our QED-based result that $\dot{\Sigma}_\mathrm{out} \propto \Sigma_{\rm H\alpha,broad}^{0.47}$ (driven by $N_e\propto \Sigma_{\rm H\alpha,broad}^{0.54}$) applies to the physical conditions probed by their sample, then a fixed-$N_e$ conversion would systematically steepen the inferred $\dot{\Sigma}_\mathrm{out}$–$\dot{\Sigma}_\mathrm{SFR}$ scaling.
+As an order-of-magnitude illustration, applying this sub-linear H$\alpha$–outflow scaling would map a slope of $1.08$ to an effective slope of $\sim 1.08\times 0.47 \approx 0.5$.
+We acknowledge that quantitative applicability of this re-interpretation is limited by the parameter space covered by our simulations and by the assumptions discussed in \autoref{sec:limitations}.

 Our finding that [\ion{S}{ii}] is of limited use in improving these estimates, at least for the types of outflows sampled in our simulations, also has implications for observations.
 They suggest that for surveys such as SAMI and MaNGA that target non-starburst galaxies, this strategy is of limited use, and calls into question whether the strategy is applicable even in galaxies with denser outflows \citep[e.g.,][]{watts24}.
 Our recommendation is therefore to treat $[\ion{S}{ii}]$–based electron densities as an upper limit, and complement these upper limits with our $N_e(\Sigma_{{\rm H}\alpha,{\rm broad}})$ calibration, particularly for low-luminosity or dim outflows.
 This finding should also motivate additional work on trans–auroral line ratios (e.g. [\ion{S}{ii}]$\ \lambda\lambda$4068,4076 / $\lambda\lambda$6716,6731; [\ion{O}{ii}]$\ \lambda\lambda$7319,7330) that can work at lower densities.
 Unfortunately this remain observationally demanding and thus to this point have mostly been used in AGN samples \citep{spence18,rose18}.